dnesting/dnesting/resume.md

 analysis users
 - Built a system to manage large cross-data center data migration efforts (at the petabyte scale)
 - Built a system to preserve/segregate data subject to litigation
-- Participated in efforts to reduce privileges and increase security of the infrastructure
+- Participated in efforts to reduce and segregate privileges and increase security of the infrastructure
 - SRE hiring, conducting hundreds of engineering interviews

 https://about.google/